jexnator/wordpress-bitnami-lightsail-patch-migrate-update/README.md

 During the deployment, Terraform will output the progress in the terminal, including any remote execution commands and their results.
 Once the deployment is complete, the public IP address of the new Bitnami WordPress instance will be displayed in the terminal output.

 You can then copy this IP address into your browser to verify that the site has been successfully migrated and is functioning as expected.

+If you are satisfied with the migration, you need to manually update your DNS records to point to the new instance IP address or reconfigure SSL/TLS certificates as needed.
+For instance, you might need to update bncert or modify the Lightsail Load Balancer settings to direct traffic to the new Bitnami instance.

+Additionally, after verifying the new instance is working as expected, the old Lightsail instance must be manually decommissioned.

 ## Logging